 To sit for the exams, you’ll need to have earned a bachelor’s degree or be in the final year of your degree.
-However, if you have four years of relevant work experience, or you have a combination of university education and work experience that totals four years, you are also eligible to take the exams.
+However, if you have 4,000 hours of relevant work experience, or you have a combination of university education and work experience that totals 4,000 hours, you are also eligible to take the exams.

 To enroll in the CFA Program and register for the Level I exam for the first time, you must have an international travel passport.
 If you don’t have one and want to know more about obtaining one, this Wikipedia article has useful information.

-You’ll need to enroll in the CFA Program to take the CFA exams.
+You’ll need to enroll in the CFA Program to take the exams.
 CFA Institute describes the program as a “self-study, graduate-level” curriculum.
 You can start your enrollment from this CFA Institute web page.
-Passing all three levels of the CFA exams will demonstrate your mastery of the program and its curriculum.
+Passing all three levels of the exams will demonstrate your mastery of the CFA Program and its curriculum.

 The CFA exams are administered only in English, so you should speak English and understand the English curriculum well in order to take the exam.

 5. Live in a Country Where CFA Institute Conducts Business

 Individuals who live in certain countries cannot take the CFA exam because of US laws, sanctions, and trade regulations.
 In addition, some individuals who live in countries where the exam is permitted still may not be eligible because of their specific designations.
 This CFA Institute web page explains it in detail.

 I’ve Met These Requirements: What’s Next?